Sebastien-Sw/WeatherApp/README.md

 # WeatherApp
 First major project, weather app with real time data from Open Weather API.
 Includes other interesting features

-To Use : Download the latest version of "Weather App.zip"
+To Use :
+- Download the latest version of "Weather App.zip"
+- Older versions of the application are not guarenteed

 Upcoming Features :